 The Berlin Wall was torn down in 1989, and Germany’s borders opened up.
-The guards and the East German Shepherd sentry dogs were no longer needed, so many of these dogs were abandoned, sold, or euthanized.
-The breeders of the DDRs were thought to have given or sold some of these dogs to friends and family as a means to preserve the line.
+The guards and the East German Shepherd sentry dogs were no longer needed, so many of the dogs were abandoned, sold, or euthanized.
+The breeders of the DDRs were thought to have given or sold some of the dogs to friends and family to preserve the line.

 These dogs were driven working dogs that were bred for guarding and sometimes attacking.
 They were high-energy and active dogs with focus, endurance, intelligence, great stamina, and courage.

-DDRs have natural protective instincts, like their GSD cousins, and will form a strong bond with their families and protect the home and property.
-They can also do well with children if they are raised with them, and their balanced temperament makes them wonderful playmates and nanny dogs.
+DDRs, like their GSD cousins, have natural protective instincts and will form a strong bond with their families and protect the home and property.
+They can also do well with children if raised with them, and their balanced temperament makes them excellent playmates and nanny dogs.

 3 Interesting Facts About East German Shepherd